Cray-HPE/docs-csm/operations/resiliency/NTP_Resiliency.md

     rtc: 2021-02-19 13:03:06.515083+00:00
     sys: 2021-02-19 13:03:07.184846+0000
     ...
-    ...
     ```

-4. Reboot each node.
+1. Reboot each node.

-    If manually adjust the time is not effective, reboot each node to trigger the NTP script to run on first boot from `cloud-init`.
+    If manually adjusting the time is not effective, reboot each node to trigger the NTP script to run on first boot from `cloud-init`.